Abibubble/ms4-lead-shot-hazard/README.md

 * These colors were used by the band to signify the ray of hope for a society that needs help, which is a popular ideology in the punk scene, and links with the band's song lyrics.
 * A slightly dark red has been used for all Delete buttons, to signify that this is a destructive action.
 * Two grey colors have been used for tags on the site, one slightly darker than the other to maintain AAA color contrast compliance.
-* Different colors have also been used on the hover state of the social media icons in the Contact Us page.
+* Different colors have also been used on the hover state of the social media icons on the Contact Us page.
 * The social media icon colors have been taken directly from each external website's logo, to reference where the link would take them.

 ![Color scheme](static/docs/img/colors.png)